juliamouat/NewbornBlood_DNAmethylation_ASD/README.md

 # Pan-tissue_ASD
-Code for the manuscript "Females with autism spectrum disorders show stronger pan-tissue DNA methylation signatures than males"
+Code for the manuscript "Females with autism spectrum disorders show stronger DNA methylation signatures than males in perinatal tissues"